Tomato Bruschetta Recipe for Canning

 • Sealing Jar

 Wipe the rim of the jar to ensure a good seal is made with the lid.
 Center the lid on the jar and add the band to fingertip tight.
-Put the jar back into the water bath canner.
+Using your jar lifter, put the jar back into the canner.

 • Repeat Steps for Remaining Jars